Exorcising the Specter of Discouragement

 * Tertullian, Apologeticum, chapter 50; http://www.tertullian.org/works/apologeticum.htm.

-Art: Le sermon sur la montagne (The Sermon on the Mount), Guillaume Fouace, 1878, PD-US published in the U.S. prior to 1 January 1923; Partial restoration detail of “Road to Emmaus” Painting of Jesus at Pochayiv monastery, Ternopil oblast, western Ukraine, artist not named, undated, photographed by Roman Zacharij, 2008 own work, PD-Worldwide; Wheat Sheaf Emblem of the Tribe of Joseph, synagogue HaPoel HaMizrachi Centeral in Bnei Brak in Israel, Bloody-ibu 6 October 2011 from original by Djampa 3 December 2010, “universal” license; both Wikimedia Commons.
+Art for this post on exorcising the specter of discouragement: Le sermon sur la montagne (The Sermon on the Mount), Guillaume Fouace, 1878, PD-US published in the U.S. prior to 1 January 1923; Partial restoration detail of “Road to Emmaus” Painting of Jesus at Pochayiv monastery, Ternopil oblast, western Ukraine, artist not named, undated, photographed by Roman Zacharij, 2008 own work, PD-Worldwide; Wheat Sheaf Emblem of the Tribe of Joseph, synagogue HaPoel HaMizrachi Centeral in Bnei Brak in Israel, Bloody-ibu 6 October 2011 from original by Djampa 3 December 2010, “universal” license; all Wikimedia Commons.